-Because of that, in 2020 the Lodi Winegrape Commission (the district's self-taxed growers association) launched its Save the Old campaign, hoping to stimulate the interest of both consumers and grape buyers throughout the American wine industry on the bounties of Lodi's old vines.
+Because of that, in 2020 the Lodi Winegrape Commission (the district's self-taxed growers association) launched its Save the Old campaign, hoping to stimulate the interest of both consumers and grape buyers throughout the American wine industry in the bounties of Lodi's old vines.

 As you can read on the Save the Old campaign's home page:

 There are many reasons Lodi’s old vine vineyards have such longevity.
-One, is place.
+One is place.
 Lodi’s deep and well-draining, fine sandy loam soils are unfavorable toward damaging pests like phylloxera and allow its old vines to slowly draw water down throughout the season.
 The result is consistent and balanced growth...

-Equally as influential is Lodi’s growers who have cared for these vineyards generation after generation.
+Equally as influential are Lodi’s growers who have cared for these vineyards generation after generation.
 Due to their labor of love, Lodi is indisputably home to California’s highest concentration of own-rooted, gnarly old vineyards.